Bira/octopus-carnival/_drafts/wir-dscc-thrax.md

 Thraxes will probably only join up with other thraxes, and a fight against five of them will be nightmarish for the party.
-You could also mix it up with other undead types.
+You could also mix it up with other relatively "dry" undead types.
 Maybe angry ghosts, or the animated corpses of their dried-out victims.

 [1]: {{ "/projects/dscc/" | relative_url }}